Welcome to Yarra Valley Truffles

 The Victorian truffle season commenced for us with a few saleable truffles mid-June, with proper production starting in early July and finishing with a final truffle at the start of September.

 During truffiere maintenance in early 2012, several kilograms of surface truffle was located and led to a good season, with a 2.5 fold increase over 2011 production.

 Half of the discovered truffle was from new trees, and the overall number of producing trees increased from 24 to 38, (with 7 of these becoming dormant truffle wise for 2012).

-This was cut short by some factor, probably the spell of warm weather at the start of August, with very little truffle found in Victoria or Tasmania past the beginning of the month.
+Our first season, it was cut short by the spell of warm weather at the start of August, with very little truffle found in Victoria or Tasmania past the beginning of the month.

 A couple of kilograms of good quality truffle was produced in 2011, primarily in the 100-160gram range and a further couple of kilograms of rotten truffle with several individual truffles reaching ~300 grams in size.